JuliaAI/MLJ.jl/paper/paper.md

-- **Smart training of composite models.** When tuning a simple transformer-predictor pipeline model using a holdout set, for example, it is unecessary to retrain the transformer if only the predictor hyper-parameters change.
+- **Smart training of composite models.** When tuning a simple transformer-predictor pipeline model using a holdout set, for example, it is unnecessary to retrain the transformer if only the predictor hyper-parameters change.
 MLJ implements "smart" retraining of composite models like this by defining appropriate `update` methods.